anvox/resque_failed_job_mailer/README.md

 Overview
 --------

-Folk from https://github.com/anandagrawal84/resque_failed_job_mailer and customize for app.saleshood.com
+Folk from https://github.com/anandagrawal84/resque_failed_job_mailer and customizable.
+Making it general and seperate from anandagrawal84/resque_failed_job_mailer due to inactive repo.

 Installation